Sopwith Camel (band)

-Sopwith Camel was an American rock band associated with the San Francisco psychedelic rock scene of the mid-1960s.
+Sopwith Camel was an American psychedelic pop band associated with the San Francisco scene of the mid-1960s.

 Career

 Sopwith Camel, named after the WW1 British fighter plane by founding member Peter Kraemer, formed in late 1965, with a line-up consisting of vocalist and saxophone player Peter Kraemer, guitarists Terry MacNeil (name changed to Nandi Devam in 1979) and William "Truckaway" Sievers, bassist Martin Beard (born 1947, London), and drummer Norman Mayell.
 Sopwith Camel is best known for being the second San Francisco band to get a recording contract with a national record label, and the first to have a Top 40 hit.

 Sopwith Camel's first album (and only album recording during the 1960s), the eponymous Sopwith Camel, was released in 1967 on the Kama Sutra Records label.
-The single "Hello, Hello" became the first hit to emerge from the San Francisco rock scene and reached No. 26 on the US Billboard Hot 100 chart in January 1967 and No. 9 on the Canadian RPM magazine chart in February.
+The single "Hello, Hello", released in November 1966, became the first hit to emerge from the San Francisco rock scene.
+It reached No. 26 on the US Billboard Hot 100 chart in January 1967 and No. 9 on the Canadian RPM magazine chart in February.
 A second hit, "Postcard from Jamaica", peaked at No. 88 on the Billboard Hot 100 and No. 82 in Canada in April 1967.
 Some songs on the band's first album, the vaudevillian "Hello, Hello" in particular, were more reminiscent of earlier songs by the Lovin' Spoonful than of most other San Francisco psychedelic rock of the time; Erik Jacobsen produced both Sopwith Camel and the Lovin' Spoonful.
 On the other hand, "Frantic Desolation" was chosen by Jon Savage as one of "The Psychedelic 100", an annotated list first published as a booklet by Mojo Magazine and reprinted in the book I Want to Take You Higher: The Psychedelic Era 1965–1969 (an accompaniment to an exhibit of the same name), published by The Rock and Roll Hall of Fame and Museum (Chronicle Books, 1997).
 The band was unable to follow up the success of their first album and hit single and disbanded later in 1967.
 Sopwith Camel's debut album has been re-released twice: as Frantic Desolation in 1986, and as Hello Hello Again in 1990.